philippberens/lifespan/analysis.md

 Here, the ANOVA analysis does provide support for the Dong et al model.
 What about the other model comparison metrics?
 The AIC difference between the models is -6.6, which corresponds to "considerably less" support for the simple linear model relative to the authors' model.
 The BIC difference is -3.3, which provides "positive evidence" (Raftery, 1995) in support of the authors' model.
 Finally, the Bayes factor computed as above is about 8.8, which also provides positive support for the authors' model.

+An important caveat for these data is that they are missing observations between 1989-1996.
+Since this data spans the key years of the "break", they could have an important influence on these conclusions.
+The Dong et al paper does not clarify why this data is missing from the authors' plot (compare to data table online [here](http://www.grg.org/Adams/A.HTM)).

 Recovering missing data
 =======================

-In collaboration with [Adam Lenart](http://www.sdu.dk/staff/alenart), we recovered the full dataset from the Gerontology Research Group website ((<http://www.grg.org/Adams/A.HTM>).
+In collaboration with [Adam Lenart](http://www.sdu.dk/staff/alenart), we recovered the full dataset from the Gerontology Research Group [website](http://www.grg.org/Adams/A.HTM), assuming that this was the source of the data the authors used.
 This is a dataset of "verified supercentenarians" as of January 1, 2014.

-    ## [1] ""
+    ## [1] "English_United States.1252"

 Here's all the data.
 The smoothing curve shows a local polynomial regression, and indicates an *upward* trend in age-at-death in recent years: